askforalfred/alfred/gen/README.md

 ## Data Augmentation

-Currently, dataset only provides 300x300 RGB images.
+Currently, the dataset only provides 300x300 RGB images.
 However, each trajectory can be replayed to save any additional info available from the simulator.
 See the [augment_trajectories.py](scripts/augment_trajectories.py) script as an example for saving 600x600 RGB, depth and instance segmentation masks from the existing dataset:

 ```bash
 python scripts/augment_trajectories.py --data_path data/json_2.1.0 --num_threads 2 --smooth_nav --time_delays